By Alyse Bacine

 Many people attempt to bypass this safety phase, rushing into excavating painful memories before they've built the capacity to hold these experiences.
 This approach often leads to being overwhelmed, reinforcing the nervous system's belief that these emotions are too much to bear.

-Core Reparenting Practices
+Reparenting Techniques and Practices

 Meeting Unmet Childhood Needs